microsoft/azure-api-management-monetization/documentation/deployment-details.md

 Here we are defining an inbound policy that limits a single subscription to 50,000 calls per month.
 It also adds a rate limiting policy to ensure that a single subscription is limited to 100 calls every minute.

-The ARM templates for deploying these policies are generated from the [/templates/apimmonetization-productGroups bicep file](../templates/apimmonetization-productGroups.bicep).
-As part of deployment, we define who can access each product.
+As part of deployment, we define who can access each product in the [/templates/apimmonetization-productGroups.bicep](../templates/apimmonetization-productGroups.bicep) Bicep file.
 For the following products:

 - Free
 - Developer